docker/docs/docker-hub/roles-and-permissions.md

 ## Roles

 When you invite users to your organization, you assign a role.
 A role is a collection of permissions.
-Roles define access to perform actions like creating repositories, pulling images, publishing extensions, or managing repositories.
+Roles define access to perform actions like creating repositories, pulling images, creating teams, and configuring organization settings.

 The following roles are available to assign: